 - Enter the command to change DNS server addresses.

-At first, you need to open elevated Windows PowerShell window.
+At first, you need to open an elevated Windows PowerShell window.
 For that, you can search for

 powershell and click the Run as Administrator option.
 Next, enter the following command and note down the InterfaceAlias name.